apache/inlong-website/blog/2022-06-16-inlong-sort-etl_en.md

 With the increasing number of users and developers of Apache InLong(incubating), the demand for richer usage scenarios and low-cost operation is getting stronger and stronger.
 Among them, the demand for adding Transform (T) to the whole link of InLong has received the most feedback.
 After the research and design of @yunqingmoswu, @EMsnap, @gong, @thexiay community developers, the InLong Sort ETL solution based on Flink SQL has been completed.
 This article will introduce the implementation details of the solution in detail.

-First of all, based on Apache Flink SQL, there are mainly the following considerations：
+Firstly, based on Apache Flink SQL, there are mainly the following considerations：

 -  Flink SQL has high scalability and flexibility brought about by its powerful expression ability.
 Basically, Flink SQL can support most demand scenarios in the community.
 When the built-in functions of Flink SQL do not meet the requirements, we can also extend them through various UDFs.
 -  Compared with the implementation of the underlying API of Flink, the development cost of Flink SQL is lower.
 Only for the first time, the conversion logic of Flink SQL needs to be implemented.
 In the future, we can focus on the construction of the ability of Flink SQL, such as the extension connector and the UDF.